tw4l/brunnhilde/README.md

 * `tree.txt`: Tree report of the directory structure of directory or file system on disk image (in Linux and macOS only)
 * `bulk_extractor` folder: Contains bulk_extractor outputs (if selected).
-* `carved_files` folder: Contains files carved from disk images by tsk_recover or HFS Explorer (if selected; can be deleted at end of process by passing the '-r' or '--remove files' flag to Brunnhilde).
+* `carved_files` folder: Contains files carved from disk images by tsk_recover or HFS Explorer (generated in -d mode; can be deleted at end of process by passing the '-r' or '--remove files' flag to Brunnhilde).
+* `dfxml.xml`: A fiwalk-generated [Digital Forensics XML](http://www.forensicswiki.org/wiki/Category:Digital_Forensics_XML) file describing the volumes, filesystems, and files on a disk (generated in -d mode for non-HFS disk images).
 * `logs` folder: Contains log files for ClamAV and bulk_extractor (if selected).

 All outputs are placed into a new directory named after the identifier passed to Brunnhilde as the last argument.